 - If you accidentally pull out your NuvaRing while using tampons, rinse your NuvaRing in cool to lukewarm (not hot) water and insert it again right away.

-- NuvaRing can be pushed out of (expelled from) your vagina during sexual intercourse or during a bowel movement.
+- NuvaRing can be pushed out of (expelled from) your vagina, for example, during sexual intercourse or during a bowel movement.

-- If the expelled NuvaRing has been out of your vagina for more than 3 hours, insert a new NuvaRing as soon as you remember (See Step 1 thru Step 4).
+- If the expelled NuvaRing has been out of your vagina for more than 3 continuous hours:

-- During Weeks 1 and 2 after you have inserted your new NuvaRing, you may not be protected from pregnancy.
-You should use another birth control method, such as male condoms with spermicide, until the ring has been in place for 7 days in a row.
+- During Weeks 1 and 2, you may not be protected from pregnancy.
+Reinsert the ring as soon as you remember (See Steps 1 through 4).
+Use another birth control method, such as male condoms with spermicide, until the ring has been in place for 7 days in a row.

-Option 1.
-Insert a new ring right away to start your 21 Day NuvaRing use cycle.
+- Option 1.
+Insert a new ring right away to start your next 21 Day NuvaRing use cycle.
 You may not have your regular period but you may have spotting or vaginal bleeding.

 Note: You should only choose to do option 2 if you used NuvaRing for 7 days in a row, prior to the day that your previous NuvaRing was accidently removed or expelled.